 Places to see in Dublin

-Dublin is an incredibly vibrant city and sightseeing in Dublin is a treat for those interested in music, literary pursuits, Vikings, architecture, pubs – oh let’s be honest virtually anything and everything can be found in Dublin.
+There are a lot of Dublin Must Do’s and Dublin is an incredibly vibrant city.
+Sightseeing in Dublin is a treat for those interested in music, literary pursuits, Vikings, architecture, pubs – oh let’s be honest virtually anything and everything can be found in Dublin.

 I have you covered as well if you want to visit some pubs in Ireland and experience some nightlife as well.
 Have a read of my 20 pubs and clubs in Dublin for everything from traditional music to dancing the night away.